 When it comes to items that won’t easily fit in your car or the truck, brace yourselves to shell out more dollars.
 One example is taking a TV with you.
 You have to weigh in if it will be better to pay for shipping or just buy a new one once you have moved into your new place.
 Bulkier items like pianos can also be expensive as they are hard to transport and take up a lot of space in the truck.

-Sometimes if it needs to be lifted by crane, you pay extra $150-$600.
+Sometimes if it needs to be lifted by crane, you pay an extra $150-$600.
 Make sure that whatever option you choose, it will be worth it.

 Auto Insurance

 When planning a move, it is advisable that consumers ask their insurance companies first about rate changes and whether they need to purchase more coverage.
-Your care insurance profile may change as every location has different policies and requirements when it comes to insurances.
+Your care insurance profile may change as every location has different policies and requirements when it comes to insurance.
 Some drivers are required to purchase personal injury protection.

 Health Insurance

 Just like auto insurance, health insurance varies from place to place.
 Your insurance provider can change the plan you’re on as well.
-Unless you are getting health insurance from your employer or spouse’s employer, switching insurance companies can be hectic so make sure to plan ahead to fight escalating health care expenses.
+Unless you are getting health insurance from your employer or spouse’s employer, switching insurance companies can be hectic, so make sure to plan to fight escalating health care expenses.

 Food